9 min read

 An illustration of a swirling disk of gas and dust in space, with a couple of planets forming, plus a couple of comets in the distance.
 Several comet-like fragments are seen crashing or about to crash into one of the planets.

-Artist’s conception of the view towards the young star Beta Pictoris from the outer edge of its disk.
+Artist’s conception of the view toward the young star Beta Pictoris from the outer edge of its disk.
 This disk of dust and gas orbiting the star is produced by collisions between and evaporation of asteroids and comets.
 A giant planet may have already formed and terrestrial planets may be forming.
 Credit: NASA/FUSE/Lynette Cook

 NASA/FUSE/Lynette Cook